csound-flossmanual/csound-floss/book/03-i-functional-syntax.md

 ;example by joachim heintz
 ~~~

-Or if you prefer the "all-in-one" solution:[^2]
+Or if you prefer the "all-in-one" solution:^[Please note that

-[^2]: Please note that these two examples are not really correct,
+these two examples are not really correct, because the rates
-      because the rates of the opcodes are not specified.
+of the opcodes are not specified.]

    ***EXAMPLE 03I03_functional_syntax_2.csd***